-Currently, there are a significant number of countries whose citizens are permitted to enter the EU and Schengen member countries without the need to obtain a visa.
-These visitors are limited to a 3 month stays and their visit is supposed to be for the purposes of tourism or business.
-There are restrictions whereby visa free travellers are not permitted to work or to study which will remain in place with the launch of the ETIAS.
-These travellers will require an ETIAS to travel to Europe for tourism, business or transit purposes.
+Currently, there are approximately 60 countries whose citizens are permitted to enter the EU and Schengen member countries without the need to obtain a visa.
+These visitors are limited to 3 month stays for tourism, business or transit purposes.
+There are restrictions whereby visa-free travellers are not permitted to work or to study which will remain in place with the launch of the ETIAS.
+These travellers will require the appropriate visa or residence permit.

-Starting January 01 2021, Travellers that currently do not need a visa to visit EU member countries will require an ETIAS.
+Starting January 01 2021, travellers that currently do not need a visa to visit EU member countries will require an ETIAS.
 The ETIAS proposal was finalised November 2016.
 By implementing ETIAS, the EU Commission intends to improve the security of the Schengen area primarily requiring these visa-free travellers to obtain travel authorisation and undergo various security checks prior to their arrival to the EU.
 The ETIAS would screen travellers prior their arrival to Europe and would prevent individuals who pose a security threat from entering the EU, thereby reducing the likelihood of security incidents involving EU citizens.

 How will ETIAS work?